-Many business owners are unsure of how to become PCI compliant, but often feel too intimidated to start.
-Becoming PCI compliant doesn’t need to be painful, just follow these four steps:
+Many business owners are unsure of how to become PCI-compliant.
+Becoming PCI compliant doesn’t need to be painful, just follow these four steps to get started:

-To figure out which level of PCI compliance your business falls under, collect data on how many transactions are done through your organization with every major credit card brand.
+To figure out which level of PCI compliance your business falls under, collect data on how many transactions are done through your organization with each major credit card brand.

 The PCI DSS Self-Assessment Questionnaire (SAQ) is a set of documents containing questions based on the requirements of PCI that you’ll answer “yes” or “no” to.
-This step is crucial to identifying the missing pieces of your payment security.
+This step can help identify gaps in your payment security.

-The final step in your PCI compliance journey is submitting your filled SAQ and AOC documents to your bank, as well as the major card issuing companies.
+The final step in your PCI compliance journey is submitting your completed SAQ and AOC documents to your bank, as well as the major card companies.

-More and more business leaders are taking PCI compliance seriously, but 80 percent of organizations are still not entirely compliant.
-Utilize NST’s PCI compliance solutions to join the growing number of responsible businesses who are fully protecting their clients and their bottom line.
+While an increasing number of business leaders are taking PCI compliance seriously, 80 percent of organizations are still not entirely compliant.

 Join the growing number of responsible businesses that are fully protecting their clients and their bottom line by contacting Sourcepass and asking about PCI compliance solutions.